noah-nuebling/mac-mouse-fix/Readme.md

 Download the latest version of Mac Mouse Fix on the [website](http://noah-nuebling.github.io/mac-mouse-fix-website/).

 You can also install Mac Mouse Fix through [Homebrew](https://brew.sh/)!
-Just type the following command into your terminal:
+Just type the following command into the terminal:

 ```bash
 brew install mac-mouse-fix
 ```

-You can download older versions of Mac Mouse Fix from the [Version History](https://github.com/noah-nuebling/mac-mouse-fix/releases).
+You can download older versions of Mac Mouse Fix from the [version history](https://github.com/noah-nuebling/mac-mouse-fix/releases).

 ## macOS compatibility